pran-7-5/eco_style/README.md

 Well, who invented music?
 These songs were the first music, Sanskrit songs when society was made, 10000 years back...
-People get crazy about hippie music, they forget everything else 😂😂😂 https://youtu.be/PTc8X37oJBE
+People get crazy about hippie music, they forget everything else. https://youtu.be/PTc8X37oJBE
 This song is about Shiva(Shi - kindness, Va- who possess), the big brother in the trinity.